AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-color-management.md

 ## Input color space {#section-660f661a7e954df4b451e34134195276}

 Material images may embed ICC profiles to define the input color space.
-If no profile is embedded in a source image, `attribute::IccProfileSrc*` of the applicable image catalog corresponding to the pixel type of the source image will be used.
+If no profile is embedded in a source image, `attribute::IccProfileSrc*` of the applicable image catalog corresponding to the pixel type of the source image is used.
 If this attribute is not defined in the image catalog, `attribute::IccProfile*` is used.
 If that catalog attribute is not defined either, the image is not color-managed and only naïve transforms are applied.

 ## Working color space {#section-645d9cfa5b0347a190a0ece218f5b5e1}